AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 {% endhighlight %}

 But how does this work in TypeScript?
-I mean literally thousands of people have done this with the new 1.5 version of Angular and posted their results online, haven’t they?
+I mean literally thousands of people have done this with the new 1.5 version of AngularJS and posted their results online, haven’t they?

 *“Hello Google my old friend, I’ve come to speak to you again!
 Yeah I will have this up and running in no time.
 Yeah, any time now.
 Urm….
 Ok why am I on page 2 of the search results?